Technique-agnostic exoplanet demography for the Roman era -- I. Testing a demography retrieval framework using simulated Kepler-like transit datasets: Technique-agnostic exoplanet demography

 \subsection{Exoplanet model}

 Having generated a catalogue of host stars, we now populate planets around them.
-Planet's physical characteristics are assigned using parameterised distribution functions.
+Planetary physical characteristics are assigned using parameterised distribution functions.
 We determine the number of planets around each star using a weighted planet occurrence rate, which depends on the stellar mass and type, as described later in this section.
 Subsequently, these planets are assigned physical parameters required to compute their detectability for a given method.
+An overview of the TAED forward model and retrieval workflow is shown in Figure~\ref{fig:taed_flow}.
 In this paper, we are testing the approach using only simulated transit samples, and so we provide details on the generation of observables relevant to transit detection.

 Motivated by \cite{Pascucci2018AStars}, we adopt the planet--host mass ratio as the primary and universal descriptor of planet bulk characteristics that, together with host mass, controls planet occurrence.